material-components/material-components-ios/site-index.md

 # Material Components for&nbsp;iOS
 <!--{: .title }-->

-An easy way to create apps with&nbsp;Material&nbsp;Design.
+An easy way to create beautiful apps with modular and customizable UI&nbsp;components.
 <!--{: .subhead }-->

 [Get Started](#quickstart)